What is Aquisition Management?

 4. Contract management: Once a contract is in place, it must be managed.
 This involves ensuring both parties uphold their responsibilities, monitoring supplier performance, and making adjustments as necessary.

-5. Post-acquisition integration: Particularly in the case of asset or business acquisitions, once the acquisition is complete, there is often a process of integrating the new asset into the existing organization.
+5. Post-acquisition integration: Once an asset or business acquisition is complete, there is often a process of integrating the new asset into the existing organization.

-6. Review and Regular reviews and audits should be conducted today: To ensure the acquisition process is conducted.
+6. Regular reviews and audits should be conducted today To ensure the acquisition process is performed.
 This can help identify any issues or areas for improvement.

 Acquisition management Types

-Acquisition management typically involves acqan organization’s hiring goods, services, and organization.
+Acquisition management typically involves an organization hiring goods, services, and organization.
 Here are some common types of acquisition management:

 1. Competitive Acquisition: